headzoo/polymer-bundle/README.md

 This element displays "Hello, World!" by default, but the message can be changed by setting the `name` attribute.

 Note that there's no need to add `<link rel="import" href="polymer/polymer.html">` as the import statement is added automatically.
-The template is saved in the bundle Resources directory at `Resources/public/elements/hello-world/hello-world.html.twig`.
+The template is saved in the bundle directory at `Resources/public/elements/hello-world/hello-world.html.twig`.

 ```html